-4.5 Reporting to HSE
+6.3 Reporting to HSE

-The Medical Support Assistant will keep a record of any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7).
+Any accident which results in a reportable injury, disease, or dangerous occurrence as defined in the RIDDOR 2013 legislation (regulations 4, 5, 6 and 7) will be recorded on solero and a hard copy retained by the head of school.

-The Head of Operations / DSL / Medical Support Assistant will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.
+The Head of School or the Head of Operations will report these to the Health and Safety Executive as soon as is reasonably practicable and in any event within 10 days of the incident.